andrewbenington/OpenHome/README.md

 ## Moving Between Saves
 [![Demo Video](https://img.youtube.com/vi/s8MoLsySvOw/hqdefault.jpg)](https://youtu.be/s8MoLsySvOw)

 The extra Champion Ribbon in Emerald is a debugging oversight.
-The 0hp in Blue is a known bug.
+The 0hp in Blue is a known bug, as is the fact that it thinks the HeartGold save is SoulSilver.

 ## Current Support
 ### Importing PKMs